 Will jaw surgery change my face?

 Yes, jaw surgery can change the look and appearance of your face.
 This is because the jaw bones are usually cut and moved or placed in a new position, changing the foundation bones which are the scaffold for your facial profile and symmetry.
-How noticeable this change is usually depends on how significant the pre-treatment concern or problem is.
+How noticeable this change is depends on how significant the pre-treatment concern or problem was.

 How long is recovery from jaw surgery?